GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

   1. the login button is displayed only when the user is "not logged in
   2. move to the login screen (index) when the login button is pressed
   3. change the signup button to the logout button and display it "only when you are already logged in" 4.
-  4. when the logout button is pressed, the user is logged out and then moves to the login screen (index).
+  4. when the Logout button is pressed, the user is logged out, and the screen is redirected to the login screen (index)

 ---